next-exp/sw-docs/docs/source/irene.rst

 All the aforementioned steps are performed for each PMT separately.
 The output of this algorithm are the so-called *Corrected waveforms* (**CWF**\ s).

-The city *Isidora* allows the user to run just this stage of the reconstruction and store the **CWF**\ s for further study.
+The city :doc:`isidora` allows the user to run just this stage of the reconstruction and store the **CWF**\ s for further study.
 Irene however, does not store them and they are fed directly into the rest of the PMap-building algorithm.
 The **CWF** corresponding to the **RWF** shown above is:

  .. image:: images/irene/pmt_cwf.png
    :width: 850